DataDog/datadog-agent-dev/docs/install.md

 ## Upgrade

-If you installed `dda` using a [package manager](#package-managers), prefer its native upgrade mechanism.
-Otherwise, you can upgrade to the latest version by running the following command.
+You can upgrade to the latest version by running the following command.

 ```
 dda self update
 ```

+If you installed `dda` using a [package manager](#package-managers), prefer its native upgrade mechanism.

 /// warning
-[Development](#development) and [manual](#manual) installations do not support this command and have their own upgrade mechanisms.
+[Development](#development) and [manual](#manual) installations do not support this command and each have their own means of upgrading.
 ///

 ## Development